- Vegan cheese: The 10 best dairy-free cheese alternatives

 5. Vegan cottage cheese

-This delicious recipe for vegan cottage cheese from Vegan Family Recipes turns a traditional favourite into a modern, healthy, veg-friendly option.
+This delicious recipe for vegan cottage cheese turns a traditional favourite into a modern, healthy, veg-friendly option.
 With silken tofu as the base, the cashews and almond milk provide a creamy flavour and texture.
 Other than soaking the cashews (which is something you’ll get used to if you regularly make vegan cheeses), it’s quick and easy to make and will provide all the satisfaction and convenience of traditional cottage cheese.
 A great addition to appetizers or as part of a healthy breakfast, this vegan cottage cheese is high in protein, making it a smart option when you need something filling to keep you going.

 6. Vegan parmesan cheese

 Nutritional yeast flakes are the standard go-to replacement for those on a plant-based diet when they would otherwise reach for the parmesan.
 If you’re not familiar with nutritional yeast, it sounds like a very odd thing to sprinkle on food, but its sharp, intense taste has a distinct and very satisfying cheesiness (although the yeast culture is deactivated so it can’t be used to culture or leaven food).
 It is a significant source of some B-complex vitamins, contains trace amounts of several other vitamins and minerals, and is sometimes fortified with vitamin B12.
-This simple recipe from Minimalist Baker includes the addition of ground cashew nuts which add a little more substance and flavour, taking the yeast flakes that much closer to parmesan.
+This simple recipe includes the addition of ground cashew nuts which add a little more substance and flavour, taking the yeast flakes that much closer to parmesan.
 It’s perfect on top of pastas, pizza, soups, and anywhere you’d usually use parmesan – and also delicious by the spoonful!

 7. Vegan feta